 Traditionally, he then embarked on a political career in Rome, but quit after he became attracted to Cynthia (whose real name Apuleius reveals as Hostia).
-It is supremely doubtful whether this narrative actually occurred, or whether—as seems more likely—Cynthia is fictional, a ploy to mask political ideology, and this part of his life was constructed later from what was thought to be biographical references in his poetry.
+It is debated whether this narrative actually occurred, or whether—as seems more likely—Cynthia is fictional, a ploy to mask political ideology, and this part of his life was constructed later from what was thought to be biographical references in his poetry.

 Works

 Propertius’ Elegiae share many similarities with Ovid’s and Tibullus’.
-Like them, and Gallus and Catullus before, his works seemed to revolve around a pseudonymous beloved name Cynthia.
+Like them, and Gallus and Catullus before, his works seemed to revolve around a pseudonymous beloved named Cynthia.
 Propertius engages in standard elegiac themes of love, heartbreak, adultery, and poetry as an escape from the Augustan regime.
 The first book likely comprised a separate work entirely called the Monobiblos, the success of which led to Propertius joining the literary circle around Maecenas and three more books of elegies.

 All of Propertius’ poetry came down through the ages to us as a collection of four books of elegies in a single manuscript, likely located in northwest France and dated to the Carolingian period.
 However, since all of the works derive from a single manuscript, there are numerous problems with the given readings.
-Comparison to lines preserved on the walls of Pompeii have led scholars to estimate that just a few lines could contain as many as seven corruptions; interpolations, transpositions, and incorrectly numbered carmina prove any interpretation tenuous.
+Comparisons to lines preserved on the walls of Pompeii have led scholars to estimate that just a few lines could contain as many as seven corruptions; interpolations, transpositions, and incorrectly numbered carmina prove any interpretation tenuous.

 Propertius Online